fwip/mtg_pronouns/reworded_cards.md

 First strike

 {T}: Reveal your hand and discard a card of target opponent's choice.
-Then they reveals their hand and discards a card of your choice.
+Then that player reveals their hand and discards a card of your choice.
 Activate this ability only any time you could cast a sorcery.

 **3 / 2**